Skip to main content

 • We have a busy lung transplant program

-• Fellows provide both primary and consultative care for patients receiving V-V ECMO
+• Fellows provide consultative care for patients receiving V-V ECMO

 • Fellows gain expertise reading pulmonary function tests